148.941 Disciplinary action; investigation; penalty for violation.

 (6) refuse to permit an applicant to take the licensure examination or refuse to release an applicant's examination grade if the board finds that it is in the public interest; or

-(7) impose a civil penalty not exceeding $5,000 for each separate violation.
-The amount of the penalty shall be fixed so as to deprive the applicant or licensee of any economic advantage gained by reason of the violation charged, or to discourage repeated violations, or to recover the board's costs that occur in bringing about a disciplinary order.
+(7) impose a civil penalty not exceeding $7,500 for each separate violation.
+The amount of the penalty shall be fixed so as to deprive the applicant or licensee of any economic advantage gained by reason of the violation charged, to discourage repeated violations, or to recover the board's costs that occur in bringing about a disciplinary order.
 For purposes of this clause, costs are limited to legal, paralegal, and investigative charges billed to the board by the Attorney General's Office, witness costs, consultant and expert witness fees, and charges attendant to the use of an administrative law judge.

 (c) In lieu of or in addition to paragraph (b), the board may require, as a condition of continued licensure, termination of suspension, reinstatement of license, examination, or release of examination grades, that the applicant or licensee:

-(2) complete to the satisfaction of the board educational courses specified by the board.
+(2) complete to the satisfaction of the board educational courses specified by the board; and

 (d) Service of the order is effective if the order is served on the applicant, licensee, or counsel of record personally or by mail to the most recent address provided to the board for the licensee, applicant, or counsel of record.
 The order shall state the reasons for the entry of the order.